nos1609/AMD_OC_Ryzen/README.md

 There are 3 included SSDT-NVMe-ANSx-X files which rename NVMe M2_x devices and inject information into the System Information/PCI section.
 The renaming behavior forces the disk icons to be updated and changed from external to internal icons on the desktop.
 The information changes in these files should be changed to reflect the brand and sizes of NVMe drives that you are using in your build.
 For example, ANS1 presently indicates that the NVMe SSD is "Corsair Force 600 NVMe 1TB SSD".
 If your SSD is a Samsung, then change the name (and model) to something like "Samsung PRO 970 NVMe 512GB SSD ".

 The two _SSDT-NVMe-ANS1-X_ files describe the drive located at M2_1; and the _SSDT-NVMe-ANS2-X_ file describes the drive at M2_2 (M2_x issues are discussed below in section A6).

+There are 2 sets of ACPI files which rename the XHC1 USB device to XHCI.
+There are 2 because of issues with internal vs PCIe BT.
+See Section A3 below for more details.
 The file _SSDT-X570-NO-CNVW.aml_ is also included to further inactivate the built-in BT/WiFi module.

 Finally, the _SSDT-X570-TB3-Builtin.aml_ file injects the correct XHC5 setting for USB3 functionality and renames the TB nodes.
 While TB3 is working, it is still incomplete: the TB device must be connected before boot and there is no hot-plug capability.
 Check the discusson sites listed below for current updates.
 Hopefully, the only update required to make TB3 fully functional will be a more complete SSDT-TB file replacing the one presently being used.
 Further, testing is being done with a PCIe Titan Ridge TB card in Slot 4 (PCIe4), which was flashed firmware NVM 23.
 The SSDT for this is _SSDT-X570-Cr-TB3-GPP9-slot-4.aml_.
 While this file is included, it is disabled within the ACPI section of the __config.plist__ file.
 This SSDT injects the XHC device on the PCIe card as XHC1.